 This project seeks to develop a deeper understanding of education in isolated seaside communities.

-Some of the most challenging educational contexts are in communities that have been left behind.
-These are often located in seaside towns with declining industry and a lack of cultural opportunities.
-The project has three main aims:
+Some of the most challenging educational contexts are in communities located in remote seaside towns with declining industry and a lack of economic and cultural opportunities.

-- To contextualise policies targeting school improvement
+- Contextualise policies targeting school improvement in coastal schools

-Parfitt, A. (2020) Turning around coast-based schools: An interpretive narrative analysis of a report on school reform in English coastal communities.
+- Parfitt, A. (2020) Turning around coast-based schools: An interpretive narrative analysis of a report on school reform in English coastal communities.
 Improving Schools.